 Parents, guardians, and youth interested in signing up for the remaining workshops, can do so by visiting AOPPYC.org or by emailing email@example.com.

-In November of 2017, I had the opportunity to do a solo art exhibit with the Huhugam Heritage Center named "Form & Function" showcasing a collection of my newest works depicting the Gila River Indian Community's culture and history of the Pima and Maricopa tribes.
+In November of 2017, I did a solo art exhibit with the Huhugam Heritage Center named "Form & Function," showcasing a collection of my newest works depicting the Gila River Indian Community's culture and history of the Pima and Maricopa tribes.

-Form & Function revealed over 10 plus new art pieces of traditional patterns, colors, and flowing black outlines on various surfaces.
-Stepping out of the usual acrylic paint I decided to run with aerosol paints on a 4'x4' wood panel adding a larger perspective to my recent smaller works that I'm recognized for.
+Form & Function revealed over ten new art pieces of traditional patterns, colors, and flowing black outlines on various surfaces.
+Then, stepping out of the usual acrylic paint, I ran with aerosol paints on a 4'x4' wood panel, adding a larger perspective to my recent more minor works that I'm known for.

-I also displayed current graphic design logos, sketches, and various logos I've created for local businesses within the community.
-Some of which included; Gila River Transit, Native Brew Coffee Shop, and the Huhugam Heritage Center just to name a few.
+I also displayed current graphic design logos sketches created for local businesses within the community.
+Some of these included; Gila River Transit, Native Brew Coffee Shop, and the Huhugam Heritage Center, to name a few.

-Along with all the painting and graphic designing I've created.
-I introduced Seven Layer Army Skateboards (SLA) and displayed stencils and a skateboard along with a short skate video that looped produced by, Reuben Ringlero from Apache Skateboards.
+I also introduced Seven Layer Army Skateboards (SLA) and displayed stencils and a skateboard along with a short skate video that looped produced by Reuben Ringlero from Apache Skateboards.
 Together we organize/host skate comps for local businesses/departments looking to reach out to youth by using SLA to represent them in their educational programs.
-We love hosting these events for the youth and promote proper safety when skateboarding and having fun doing it.
+We love hosting these events for the community, promoting safety when skateboarding, and having fun.

 You can find out more about SLA at www.sevenlayerarmy.com.

-I would like to thank everyone that encouraged, Inspired, painted, assisted, organized, coordinated, hung artwork, turned on the lights and supported me throughout my art journey.
+I want to thank everyone that encouraged, Inspired, painted, assisted, organized, coordinated, hung artwork, turned on the lights, and supported me throughout my art journey.

-I had a great experience displaying, showcasing, and demonstrating my art to everyone and hope to do something like this again soon.
-I hope to work with you all again on more exciting projects in the near future.
+I had a great experience displaying, showcasing, and demonstrating my art to everyone, and I plan to do something like this again soon.
+I look forward to working with you all on more exciting projects soon.

 I started taking photographs when I was 11 years old.
 I didn't know much about it other than that I could capture a moment in time and save memories, and it seemed very technical at the time.
-Immediately I was drawn to the mechanics of the shutter and the focus of the lens.
+Immediately I was drawn to the shutter's mechanics and the lens's focus.

-At first, I started using a disposable camera that I purchased at the local drug store, which was easy to use because all I had to do was point and shoot.
-Most of my first photographs were of friends and family, and nothing I would share with anyone other than friends and family because I was just having fun.
+At first, I started using a disposable camera that I purchased at the local drugstore, which was easy to use because all I had to do was point and shoot.
+Most of my first photographs were of friends and family, and nothing I would share with anyone other than friends and family because I was having fun.

 When I attended Sherman Indian High school, I took a photography 101 class in my Junior year.
 As a result, I learned more about using the aperture setting, shutter speed, and loading the proper film into a MINOLTA 35mm SLR camera.

 At first, I took photographs of palm trees, flowers, moving objects, skateboarding, and my friends.
 I had no clue what I was doing at this point; all I knew was I was having fun taking photos.
-I didn't understand what it meant to take a decent photograph, and there was no meaning behind most of the images I captured at first.
+I needed clarification on what it meant to take a decent photograph, and there was no meaning behind most of the images I captured at first.

-Throughout the years, I learned by trial and error, experimenting and taking many photos of anything that caught my eye.
-Most of my photographs were spontaneous; some have some thought behind them.
+Throughout the years, I learned by trial and error, experimenting and taking photos of anything that caught my eye.
+Most of my photographs were spontaneous; some had some thought behind them.
 Now, most of my photos are on my cell phone.

 The mechanical parts of a 35mm camera still interest me and take me back to when I first started taking photos.
 So I love collecting MINOLTA cameras when I come across one because that's where I started.

-I love learning how to take better photographs and constantly looking for inspiration around me and finding places I've yet to explore on my own in my community.
+I love learning how to take better photographs, constantly looking for inspiration around me, and finding places I've yet to explore in my community.